-From this study we conclude that, if it were possible for experimentalists to identify jets as quark-initiated or gluon-initiated, comparing the jet suppression factor $R{AA}$ for these two classes of jets would discriminate effectively between the three different models of energy loss that we have considered.
-Unfortunately, although there has been substantial recent progress toward separating quark-initiated jets and gluon-initiated jets in proton-proton collisions [94-99], doing so in heavy ion collisions is sufficiently challenging that it does not yet seem within reach.
-One exception is jets produced back-to-back with a hard photon [89], since these jets are predominantly quark-initiated jets.
+From this study we conclude that, if it were possible for experimentalists to identify jets as quark-initiated or gluon-initiated, comparing the jet suppression factor $R{\rm AA}$ for these two classes of jets would discriminate effectively between the three different models of energy loss that we have considered.
+Unfortunately, although there has been substantial recent progress toward separating quark-initiated jets and gluon-initiated jets in proton-proton collisions [95-100], doing so in heavy ion collisions is sufficiently challenging that it does not yet seem within reach.
+One exception is jets produced back-to-back with a hard photon [90], since these jets are predominantly quark-initiated jets.
 Extending the implementation of our hybrid approach to include gamma-jet events and using it to constrain the energy loss of quark-initiated jets relative to that of all jets, and hence to discriminate among models, will be of considerable interest.
 Another exception is b-tagged jets, a large fraction of which are b-quark-initiated jets.
-Data on the suppression factor $R{AA}$ for b-tagged jets with transverse momenta $p{\rm T}$ between 80 and 250 GeV [100] show no significant difference between their suppression and the suppression of inclusive jets in any of four centrality bins.
-Since at these very high values of $p{\rm T}$ the mass of the b-quarks should have little effect, b-quark-initiated jets in this regime are a good proxy for quark-initiated jets, meaning that the data [100] favor energy loss models in which dE/dx for a parton depends only weakly on the color charge of that parton.
+Data on the suppression factor $R{AA}$ for b-tagged jets with transverse momenta $p{\rm T}$ between 80 and 250 GeV [101] show no significant difference between their suppression and the suppression of inclusive jets in any of four centrality bins.
+Since at these very high values of $p{\rm T}$ the mass of the b-quarks should have little effect, b-quarkinitiated jets in this regime are a good proxy for quark-initiated jets, meaning that the data [101] favor energy loss models in which dE/dx for a parton depends only weakly on the color charge of that parton.
 Although at present the experimental error bars are large, these data already provide some further evidence in support of the hybrid strongly coupled model with dE/dx as in (3.1).
 Reaching a firm conclusion also has to await further theoretical analysis of the energy loss of ultrarelativistic heavy quarks, and the jets initiated by them.
-Holographic calculations of the rate of energy loss of a heavy quark with mass M moving slowly [17-19] (with a velocity such that its Lorentz boost $\gamma$ satisfies $\sqrt{\gamma} < M/(\sqrt{\lambda}T)$ [101-103]) through strongly coupled plasma are well understood but the transition at larger $\gamma$ to the regime in which the heavy quark behaves like a light parton is not yet understood.
+Holographic calculations of the rate of energy loss of a heavy quark with mass M moving slowly [18-20] (with a velocity such that its Lorentz boost $\gamma$ satisfies $\sqrt{\gamma} < M/(\sqrt{\lambda}T)$ [102- 104) through strongly coupled plasma are well understood but the transition at larger $\gamma$ to the regime in which the heavy quark behaves like a light parton is not yet understood.
 Nevertheless, for b-quarks with 80 GeV $< p{\rm T} < 250$ GeV it should be reasonable to simply neglect the b-quark mass as we did above.
 Upon so doing, we reach the conclusion that b-quark jets, and hence quark jets, are quenched to the same degree as the mix of light-quark-initiated and gluon-initiated jets found in inclusive jets.
 This observation, together with the present data, favors the hybrid strongly coupled model for dE/dx, as we have discussed.
 This suggests that $R{AA}$ for b-jets, $A_J$ for dijets in which one or both of the jets are b-jets, and the b-jet fragmentation function ratio can, if measured in heavy ion collisions and analyzed via our hybrid approach, yield observables that discriminate effectively between energy loss models.
+With further development, and in particular with the investigation of these and other observables, the observation that at strong coupling energy loss depends more weakly on the type of parton (quark vs. gluon) may yield a robust signal for the strongly (or weakly) coupled nature of medium-induced jet quenching.